SpartnerNL/Laravel-Excel/README.md

 More installation instructions can be found at: [https://laravel-excel.maatwebsite.nl/docs/3.0/getting-started/installation](https://laravel-excel.maatwebsite.nl/docs/3.0/getting-started/installation)

+## 🎓 Learning Laravel Excel

+You can find the full documentation of Laravel Excel [on the website](https://laravel-excel.maatwebsite.nl/).

+We welcome suggestions for improving our docs.
+The documentation repository can be found at [https://github.com/Maatwebsite/laravel-excel-docs](https://github.com/Maatwebsite/laravel-excel-docs).

 ## :wrench: Supported Versions

 Versions will be supported for a limited amount of time.